 I can't ping my website!
 Is the server down?

-On Windows, the output will look something like this:
+On Windows, you’ll see output like this:

 > ping example.com